jeremiecook/protonmail-theme/README.md

 ## Easy installation !

+Since Protonmail 4.1.1, you need to use Stylus extension to customize your Inbox (Source [Reddit](https://www.reddit.com/r/ProtonMail/comments/j3z4d6/use_stylus_as_an_alternative_to_custom_css_in_beta/)).
+You can download it for [Firefox](https://addons.mozilla.org/fr/firefox/addon/styl-us/) or [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) (But you should really use Firefox)

 1 - Copy the CSS from /dist/css/prontmail.css
 https://raw.githubusercontent.com/jeremiecook/protonmail-theme/master/dist/css/protonmail.css

-2 - Paste it in ProtonMail into Settings > Appearance > Custom Theme > Customize field.
+2 - Paste it in Stylus

 You're done !